 2.2 The Paradox of Artificial Empathy

-This gap can cause psychological confusion, particularly when users form deep emotional attachments to systems that cannot reciprocate authentically.
+While AI can simulate empathy, it doesn't feel.
+This creates an "empathy gap" where the AI understands emotions statistically, not experientially.
+This can cause psychological confusion when users form deep emotional attachments to systems that cannot reciprocate authentically.

 Ethical Boundaries and Design Challenges